Chinese New Year is a week from today!

 I found this little blurb online about Hunan Embroidery…

 Hunan embroidery is one the four famous embroideries in China.
 It’s developed from the needlework from the countryside of Changsha.
 In the end of Qing Dynasty, handicraftsman Hu Lianxian and Yue Weishi mixed the stitch of Jiangsu and Guangdong embroideries with that of Changsha local embroidery, forming a new style Hunan embroidery.
 It is known for its bright color, vividness and strong expressive force.
 70 kinds of stitches have been developed by craftsmen of Hunan embroidery.
 In recent years, they developed “double-faced embroidery”.
 On a transparent material, each side has a subject, both subjects are very perfect.
 Hunan embroidery has won several prizes at international expo and is popular all over the world.
+These silks are very precious to us.

+And I know this is very forward thinking, but I imagine one day in the future, seeing my Phebe girl's children wearing them.
 So this past Monday, we pulled out our big box of China souvenirs.
 We found Phebe's special outfit and she really liked the mini umbrella, so we went with it as a prop.
 And when I asked her if she wanted her hair curled, she was thrilled and totally excited, repeating to me: "Just like Reese, just like Reese!" - he is a little boy in her preschool class and has very curly hair!
 Her hair is a little short for curls, but we did get a few waves in it!
+Here's a few of my favourite shots - I have a pretty cute little actress on my hands!

-1. I love these photos!
+I love these photos!
 She looks so sweet with her hair curled.
 I love how you got the blur at the bottom and even in the middle of one photo… did you do that in photoshop?

 ReplyDelete